nleanba/typst-theoretic/src/base.typ

   show-theorem: show-theorem,
   /// Additional options that are passed to `show-theorem`.
   ///
-  /// The default `show-theorem` expects the following keys:
+  /// The default `show-theorem` handles the following keys:
   /// ```
   /// - head-font: dict     // options for the head text
   /// - title-font: dict    // title is placed inside the head